Pickering Village: Religion

-In 1835, Robert Hill Thornton, a missionary from of Scotland, brought the Presbyterian Church to the area.
+In 1835, Robert Hill Thornton, a missionary from Scotland, brought the Presbyterian Church to the area.
 He lived in what is now called Thornton's Corners in Oshawa, but ministered to his congregation at various places, including Duffins Creek.

 In 1841, the Church of Scotland (The Auld Kirk) established St. Andrew's Church in Duffins Creek, with James Lambie in charge.
 The "Stone Church" was built in 1843.

 In 1854, Presbyterian residents of the Pickering Village (then called Canton) and Dunbarton (now in city of Pickering) requested the Toronto Presbytery to unite them as the Canton congregation.
 In 1857, a brick church was built in the center of the Pickering village for the Canton congregation.
 The Church remained in use until 1879, when the Canton congregation was incorporated with St. Andrew's.
 Its building was later used as a town hall before its demolition in 1956.
 Meanwhile, a new church building for St. Andrew's was erected on Kingston Road.